 Each method has advantages and disadvantages in terms of effectiveness, cost and aesthetics.

 DISASTER RECOVERY PROGRAM

-To learn about disaster assistance, visit AEMA Assistance and Recovery Support.
+To learn about disaster assistance, visit Disaster Resistance and Recovery Support (Alberta government).

 If funding is being provided to you by the Disaster Recovery Program (DRP), the construction and material used for the restoration must comply with specific standards.
 You must also have a flood mitigation permit form available at the time of each inspection.
 See below:

 • Standata Disaster Recovery Program Outlines the flood mitigation measures required for DRP funding for residences and small businesses irreparably damaged and located in the flood fringe.

 There are several support services to provide relief people in emergency situations, through the City of Medicine Hat, the Province of Alberta and community support groups.